 There’s a higher awareness of wearing mouthguards while playing contact sports like rugby league, rugby union, AFL, boxing and hockey.
 In fact, since mouthguards were made compulsory for rugby players in New Zealand in 1997, there has been a 47% reduction in Rugby-related dental claims*

 However, it’s the sports like basketball, soccer, netball and baseball that a surprisingly large amount of tooth loss occurs as there is poor facial protection in these sports.
 Studies in the US found that basketball had the highest dental injury rate however very few players wear mouthguards during games or training*

-Prolon has 40 years of experience in creating mouthguards that not only work well but last the distance and are affordable for young families.
-They’re made from the world’s most shock absorbent mouthguard material that is soft, malleable enough to self customise in your mouth and can be moulded in just 60 seconds.
+Prolon has 50 years of experience in creating mouthguards that not only work well but last the distance and are affordable for young families.
+They’re made from shock absorbent material that is soft, malleable enough to self customise in your mouth and can be moulded in just 60 seconds.

 Our mission is to ensure everyone can enjoy the thrill of competition without fear of dental injury.